ansible/ansible-container/README.md

 ## To install Ansible Container

 We recommend installing Ansible Container inside of a Python virtualenv.

-1. `pip install -r requirements.txt`

-2. `python setup.py install`
+Once you've created and activated your virtualenv and cloned the source, simply `python setup.py install`

 ## To Ansible-Container-ize your project